Serpentine Galleries

 Group visits

 The Serpentine welcomes school, university and community groups to the Galleries on Tuesday through Sunday for self-led visits.
+All groups must book in advance with the visitor experience team.
 For further information regarding planning a group visit, please visit our group visits page.
 Parking for vehicles and bicycles

 There is metered car parking in Kensington Gardens and Hyde Park.
 There is dedicated cycle parking within the grounds of the Serpentine North Gallery.
 There are Santander Cycles hire stations on West Carriage Drive near the Serpentine North Gallery and on The Ring near the Serpentine South Gallery.
 Dogs

 Dogs are not permitted inside the Serpentine Galleries or The Magazine restaurant.
 There are several dog rings and a water bowl outside the Serpentine South Gallery for short visits.
-Guide dogs are permitted.
 Accessibility

 We have full disability access and facilities.
 Facilities – toilets/baby changing room